RuanHeleno/labEddit/frontend/README.md

 ## :mega: Overview

+- A project to my portfolio made based on a Social Media fullstack.
+See more below :)

 ### Features

 - SignUp
 - Login
 - Post a message
+- Post a comment in a message
 - Edit/Delete your post
 - See all posts